hirosumee/ja4-nginx-module/white_paper.md

 **What You'll Learn**:
 1. **Network Fundamentals**: OSI Model, TCP connections, and TLS handshakes explained from the ground up
-2. **Intervention Points**: Exactly where and how this module intercepts connection data
+2. **Intervention Points**: Exactly where and how this module intercepts connection data at Layers 4, 6, and 7
-3. **Algorithms**: Complete breakdown of JA4, JA4H, and JA4ONE calculation methods
+3. **Algorithms**: Complete breakdown of JA4TCP, JA4, JA4H, and JA4ONE calculation methods
-4. **Practical Examples**: Step-by-step walkthrough with real hex values
+4. **Practical Examples**: Step-by-step walkthrough with real hex values and packet captures

 ---